seahug/seahug.github.io/vitaly.md

 ---
-title: The Glasgow Haskell Compiler as an exercise in the type theory
+title: The Glasgow Haskell Compiler as an exercise in type theory
 layout: default
 ---
-# The Glasgow Haskell Compiler as an exercise in the type theory
+# The Glasgow Haskell Compiler as an exercise in type theory

 * Location: [Indeed, Inc., Russell office, 1301 2nd Avenue, 13th floor, Seattle, WA 98101][location]
 * Time: Thursday 27 September 2018 from 6pm to 8:30pm (PDT), presentation to start at 6:30pm

 ## Presenter

-Vitaly Bragilevsky is a university lecturer in Computer Science, author of ["Haskell in Depth"][haskell-in-depth], Haskell language committee member (Haskell 2020), invited lecturer at LambdaConf etc.
+Vitaly Bragilevsky is a [university lecturer][sfu] in computer science, author of ["Haskell in Depth"][haskell-in-depth], Haskell language committee member (Haskell 2020), invited lecturer at LambdaConf etc.

 ## Overview